tarunsachdeva/blog/_posts/2019-07-19-capital-talent.markdown

 title:  "Capital and Talent"
 date:   2019-07-19 12:00:00 -0500
 categories: general
-draft: true
+draft: false
 ---

-Large disparity between capital and talent.
-Lots more successful companies.
-Fewer candidates to go around.
+There's a large disparity between available capital (abundant) and available talent (scarce).
+Hiring is the biggest challenges for startups today.

+This problem is even more pronounced given there are many more successful companies - more unicorns and IPOs than ever before.

+This is not sustainable and can be resolved by the creation of more qualified talent (through training and development programs).

-Not sustainable and will require creative ways to build and create high performing productive teams.
-We are already seeing Innovations in ways of managing teams as a result of this.
-Growth of remote work, rethinking how offices work, how to retain talent for long or short terms.
-No single cookie cutter solution yet and it will emerge from the crowd.
+It will also serve as a forcing function to build and create high performing productive teams.
+We are already seeing innovation in ways of managing teams and building products as a result of this.
+The growth of remote work is a perfect example of this, as is the nocode movement.
+However there is no single cookie cutter solution yet and it will emerge from the crowd of companies innovating their way around this challenge.